aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 union Search = Human | Droid | Starship
 ```

-The above GraphQL Union Type can be expressed in CDK as the following:
+The above GraphQL Union Type encompasses the Object Types of Human, Droid and Starship.
+It
+can be expressed in CDK as the following:

 ```ts
 const string = appsync.GraphqlType.string();